Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: Supplementary material: Results and Discussion

-ProtT5 consistently ranks better than ProtBert both on `CAFA3' and on the more recent, harder `2016' benchmark (only the ProtBert-DiamondScore ensemble forms an exception on `CAFA3' with respect to $F_\text{max}$ and on `2016' with respect to $S_\text{min}$ in the BPO case).
-DeepGOCNN and DiamondScore are competing single-models with results available on both benchmarks.
-ProtT5 and ProtBert outperform DeepGOCNN in both benchmarks on all metrics.
-ProtT5 outperforms DiamondScore, which is based on MSAs, in both benchmarks in many cases, except with respect to $F_\text{max}$ for MFO in `2016' and with respect to $S_\text{min}$.
-The approach of finetuning the entire model including the encoder shows its strength in the `CAFA3' benchmark for BPO and CCO, where the finetuned ProtT5 and ProtBert outperform the `goPredSim' model which is based on nearest-neighbor-lookup using features extracted from ProtT5 embeddings \citep{olenyi2023}.
+The largest inspected models lead the rankings on different metrics (and ontologies), with the bigger ESM-2 being a strong competitor to ProtT5.
+Again, ProtT5 consistently ranks better than (the smaller) ProtBert both on ``CAFA3'' and on the more recent, harder ``2016'' benchmark (only the ProtBert-DiamondScore ensemble forms an exception on ``CAFA3'' with respect to $F_\text{max}$ and on ``2016'' with respect to $S_\text{min}$ in the BPO case).

+DeepGOCNN and DiamondScore are competing single-models with results available from the literature on both benchmarks.
+ProtT5, ProtBert, and ESM-2 outperform DeepGOCNN in both benchmarks on all metrics.
+ProtT5 and (in particular, the larger variant of) ESM-2 outperform the strong DiamondScore, which is based on MSAs, in both benchmarks in many cases.

+The approach of finetuning the entire model including the encoder shows its strength in the ``CAFA3'' benchmark for BPO and CCO, where the finetuned ProtT5 outperforms the ``goPredSim'' model which is based on nearest-neighbor-lookup using features extracted from ProtT5 embeddings \citep{olenyi2023}.
 The observation that this nearest-neighbor-lookup is competitive in the MFO ontology might be related to the relatively dense annotation of the MFO.

 In summary, we showed that finetuning pretrained large transformer models leads to competitive results for protein function prediction tasks, in particular in the most relevant comparison in the single-model category.

+\textbf{On pretraining and finetuning from end-to-end.} First of all, it is important to stress that our approach can only be applied to a model that includes a classification head as it relies on the class-specific output prediction.
+We studied how finetuning the entire model (comprising the pretrained ProtBert and the classification head) from end-to-end compares to training only the classification head while keeping the pretrained ProtBert frozen i.e. unchanged.
+We refer to these two scenarios as ``finetuned'' vs. 'pretrained'.
+We also considered an additional baseline where the ProtBert parameters were ``shuffled'' per layer, hence keeping realistic weight statistics across layers.
+Only the classification head was trained in the ``shuffled'' scenario, while the encoder parameters were kept frozen.
+For comparability, we trained the models in all scenarios for the same number of epochs, i.e. until early stopping was initiated in the ``finetuned'' scenario.

+First, we inspected the performance results for these scenarios.
+For the GO term classification task ``2016'', the finetuned ProtBert (see \Cref{tab:go_2016}) achieved an $F_\text{max}$ of 0.503 on MFO, of 0.424 on BPO, and of 0.677 on CCO.
+Performance dropped when only the classification head was trained, while the pretrained encoder was kept frozen, to an $F_\text{max}$ of 0.463 on MFO, of 0.407 on BPO, and of 0.674 on CCO.
+Parameter shuffling resulted in an $F_\text{max}$ of 0.305 on MFO, of 0.316 on BPO, and of 0.601 on CCO (close to the ``naive'' baseline from Table~3 of \citet{strodthoff2020udsmprot}).